 Codependency is born of growing up in a dysfunctional environment.
 Family dysfunction occurs when overwhelmed parents are unable to meet the needs of their children to a significant degree over a significant period of time.
 The parents' problems may stem from addiction, alcoholism, mental illness, physical illness, poverty, overwhelming loss, or community disintegration such as gang violence or war.
 The key point is this: when parents become chronically overwhelmed by problems, the mental health of their children can be affected, sometimes resulting in codependency.

-How does family dysfunction produce codependency?
-When parents exhibit problems that bring chaos to a family, the children are forced to abandon being children and must enter survival mode.
-In survival mode, children can become hypervigilent - that is, they compulsively scan their environment to detect the next threat to their safety and well-being.
+How does dysfunction produce codependency?
+When parents or painful circumstances bring chaos or trauma to a family, the children are often forced to abandon being children and, instead, enter survival mode.
+In survival mode, they become hypervigilent and compulsively scan the environment to detect the next threat to their safety and well-being.

-These children quickly learn to ignore their feelings and needs because they perceive their caretakers as too overwhelmed to care about them.
+These children quickly learn to ignore their feelings and needs because they feel powerless to change their circumstances and/or have caretakers who are too overwhelmed to give the support they so desperately need.
 Or, worse, they have learned that they will be punished for expressing their feelings and needs.
 Thus, they reject introspection as a dangerous luxury that might interfere with being alert for the next external threat.
-Ultimately, these children learn to disconnect from their feelings.
+Ultimately, these children learn to disconnect from their feelings and needs and, instead, develop a defensive strategy of trying to control others to feel safe and get the love and acceptance they crave.

-Children of dysfunctional families come to believe they are responsible for their parents' problems.
+Children of dysfunctional families come to believe they are responsible for the problems of others, especially those of their parents.
 As a result they develop low self-esteem, believing themselves to be incompetent or undeserving of love because they have failed their troubled parents.
 In other words, they internalize their parents' problems as their own.
-As such, they develop unrealistic expectations about what is and isn't their responsibility, and about what they can and can't control in relationships.
+As such, they develop unrealistic expectations about what is and isn't their responsibility, and what they can and can't control in relationships.

 Codependency becomes an addiction when codependents subconsciously seek out troubled individuals as a way to avoid dealing with their own problems.
 By compulsively trying to "fix" an alcoholic, a codependent can feel, by comparison, like a healthy person with no problems.
-Yet, if the alcoholic goes away, the codependent will compulsively seek out another troubled person to "fix" in order to avoid his or her own feelings of low self-esteem and inadequacy.
+Yet, if the alcoholic goes away, the codependent will compulsively seek out another troubled person to fix in order to avoid painful feelings of low self-esteem, inadequacy, and worthlessness.
 Like any addiction, codependency stymies personal growth as the codependent uses it to avoid dealing with emotional pain just as the alcoholic uses alcohol to avoid dealing with emotional pain.

-Codependents are generally nice individuals who are very stressed from carrying the weight of the world on their shoulders.
+Codependents are nice individuals who are very stressed from carrying the weight of the world on their shoulders.
 They are perceptive of others but not at all perceptive of themselves.
-Therapy with codependents involves teaching self-care skills, and most importantly, convincing them they are not selfish, or in danger, for choosing to take care of themselves.
+Therapy with codependents involves teaching self-care skills, and most importantly, convincing them they are not selfish or in danger for choosing to take care of themselves.
+Click on the following link, What is Codependency, Really?, to learn more about codependency.
+Click on the following link to learn more about the True Self.

 Click here to request online therapy with Carl Benedict, LCPC, founder of Serenity Online Therapy.